zeek/zeek/scripts/policy/misc/dump-events.zeek.rst

    Only include events matching the given pattern into output.
 By default, the pattern matches all events.

-.. bro:id:: DumpEvents::include_args
+.. zeek:id:: DumpEvents::include_args

-   :Type: :bro:type:`bool`
+   :Type: :zeek:type:`bool`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``T``

    If true, include event arguments in output.